SY-STEM Links Introductory Video

 The production schedule was tight as it was important to get the idea before the right people by a specific date.

 In less than two weeks our producer and this group pulled together eight interviews, including three with those who are enduring or have experienced episodic or chronic homelessness.
 They also committed to shooting on various locations, including at the places where the homeless have been known to struggle to survive.
 This video is only a promotional tool, intended to help the group to raise the funds necessary for the finished production; however, several other groups and individuals have already shown interest or expressed their support, and the outcome looks good.
-Our crew at Five Points Media would like to pass on our kudos and thanks to this collection of caring professionals who set aside their valuable time over the holidays to help a colleague who's only goal is to provide support to those who need their collective help the most.
+Our crew at the OCANetwork, also known as Five Points Media, would like to pass on our kudos and thanks to this collection of caring professionals who set aside their valuable time over the holidays to help a colleague who's only goal is to provide support to those who need their collective help the most.

 Once proven, the concept of SY-STEM Links will be taken to other towns and cities.